 23. Lets you keep in touch nature and be part of its conservation

 Not only is the minimalist lifestyle based on the concept of owning fewer things but it also reduces resource use which eventually helps the environment.

 24. Freedom and feeling liberated

 The passage right to a minimalist lifestyle is getting rid of excess stuff that you don’t need.
 Nonetheless, because you don’t need it does not mean it is not helpful to someone else.
-Donating clothes to the homeless or books to library is not only a way to get rid of stuff but it is also a way to give to those people who need it most.
+Donating clothes to the homeless or books to the library is not only a way to get rid of stuff but it is also a way to give to those people who need it most.

 True happiness is the ultimate benefit of living a minimalist lifestyle.
-Moreover, it is the best fruits of life that anyone can hope for.
+Moreover, it is the best fruit of life that anyone can hope for.
 It adds a deeper sense of meaning to life and attaches purpose and fruitfulness of life itself.